|

 not appear so, there is a tremendous amount of labor that goes into a scabbard

-collector's standpoint, the sword is the picture, and the scabbard is the frame.
+complimentary fashion.
+As I like to say; the sword is the picture, and the scabbard is the frame.

 frame, the picture comes alive and they compliment each other.
 The better